-Schedule Risk Implementation will not complete on time.
+TYPE OF RISK EXAMPLES Schedule Risk Implementation will not complete on time.
 Cost Risk Total implementation cost will exceed the budget.
 Quality Risk Implementation will not meet the defined standards.
 Technology Risk Technology might not perform as required.
-Resource Risk Not enough time or team members have the proper skills to complete the project.
+Resource Risk Delays in procurement of resources or onboarding of necessary personnel